-“In our 30-plus years of marriage, we have learned important things like, if you don’t say what is on your mind when it is on your mind, it may not be there later,” said Claudia Arp.
+“In our 30-plus years of marriage, we have learned important things like, if you don’t say what is on your mind when it is on your mind, it may not be there later,” says Claudia.
 “We have also learned that it is critical for people to be intentional about having fun in their marriage.
 Most of us lead such busy, stressful lives that many times there is very little left over for the marriage, especially when it comes to anything fun.
 When the fun dies in a relationship, it is hard to keep the marriage alive.”

 The key is to understand that you can turn any situation into a date, even a frustrating one.
-For example, you can go on a flu shot date; or if you find yourself in an airport with an extended layover, go to a gate where a plane is getting ready to take off.
+For example, you can go on a flu shot date.
+Or, if you find yourself in an airport with an extended layover, go to a gate where a plane is getting ready to take off.
 Pretend you are saying goodbye to each other.
 Once the plane leaves, move on to another gate and start all over again.
 You can do this for as long as your layover allows.